Charge gap and charge redistribution among copper and oxygen orbitals in the normal state of the Emery model: Discussion

 \section{Discussion}

 In Sections~\ref{sec:zerodoping} and \ref{sec:finitedoping} we quantified the variation of the charge redistribution among Cu and O orbitals in the normal state of the Emery model as a function of (i) the interaction strength $U_d$, (ii) the bare Cu-O energy difference $\tilde{\epsilon}_p-\epsilon_d$ and (iii) the doping.
 A key idea of our work is that further insights can be gained by discussing these results within the Zaanen-Sawatzky-Allen diagram.
-To do that, let us consider the path $ABCD$ in the computed $U_d - \Delta$ Zaanen-Sawatzky-Allen phase diagram of Fig.~\ref{fig:discussion}(a).
-Fig.~\ref{fig:discussion}(b) shows the copper hole content (red up triangles), oxygen hole content (blue down triangles) and Cu local moment squared (green circles) evaluated at the points $A, B, C, D$, corresponding to the green hexagons in Fig.~\ref{fig:discussion}(a).